laassiliawissal/IoT-Starter/README.md

 # IoT-Starter
-This tutorial walks you through simulating an IoT device, gathering data in the Watson IoT Platform, exploring data and creating visualizations.
+This tutorial walks you through simulating an IoT device, gathering data in the Watson IoT Platform, exploring data and creating visualizations, from one hand.
+Frome the other hand, it simulate a smart home, that can be able to warn you if there is a fire at home, it turns on/off you air-conditionner depending on the room temprature and can water you internal flower spots if it sense that spots have no Humidity.

-# Objectives:
-  - Set up IoT Simulator.
-  - Send collection data to Watson IoT Platform.
-  - Create visualizations.
 # Services used
 This tutorial uses the following runtimes and services:

-- IBM Watson™ IoT Platform
+- IBM Watson IoT Platform
 - Node RED
 - IBM Cloudant
+- Simulated Sensors from ibm.biz/iotsensor

 # 1. Create a Free Ibm Cloud Account :
 click bellow to create an ibm cloud account https://ibm.biz/BdzE6G you will need a valid email adress so that you can confirm you registration.

-# 2. Create the Internet of Things Platform Starter (and connect to a virtual sensor)
+# 2. Create the Internet of Things Platform Starter

 In this first section, you'll deploy the Internet of Things Platform Starter in IBM Cloud, which is a boilerplate application, and connect it to a virtual sensor on a web page.